choosing a career and technical education school

 college acceptance

-Congratulations to Jaliyah Carter.
-She has been accepted to Elizabeth City State University and North Carolina Central University!
+Congratulations to Diego DeSantiago!
+He has been accepted to East Carolina University, UNC Greensboro, Elizabeth City State University, and Greensboro College!

-Tyson Branch-Rodgers has been accepted to Halifax Community College!
-Congratulations!
+Senior Desaray Carter has been accepted to Vance Granville Community College!
+Congratulations, Desaray!